 Starting a new school year is always both exciting and nerve-racking.
-When a child who is blind is going to a school building for the first time, it is important that they become very familiar with it to lessen that feeling of being lost that every new student feels.
+When a child who is blind or low vision is going to a school building for the first time, it is important that they become very familiar with it to lessen that feeling of being lost that every new student feels.

 This process will take some time, and the goal should be to have the basics down before school starts.
 No one can absorb all the details in one walk-through, and so a plan should be put in place to overview, practice, and become independent in stages.
 Of course, instruction from an orientation and mobility (O&M) instructor is the best option, but families should be prepared to help with the process.